MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W10D6-7
 SF:
 * Catch up on applying and fixing any final comments and to-dos your reviewers left you on your Job Application Materials
-* Add another 30 companies to your Job Search Roadmap (15 each day)
 * [Choose which Meetups you'll attend.][meetups]
 * [Job Boards][job-boards]: Sign up for job alerts and register on the job market places.
 * After addressing all comments from reviewers, **make sure your resume and cover letter are available in your shared google folder by Monday 9am.**